hoodiecrow/ConsTcl/README.md

 ![#](images/environments.png)

-I will talk some more about environments in a later section.
+I will talk some more about the implementation of environments in a later section.

 ### The evaluator
 #### eval procedure